netdata/netdata/docs/export/external-databases.md

 We recommend you read our document on [enabling a connector](/docs/export/enable-connector.md) to learn about the process and discover important configuration options.
-If you would rather skip ahead, click on any of the above links to connectors for their reference documentation, which explains enabling and properly configuring the connector.
+If you would rather skip ahead, click on any of the above links to connectors for their reference documentation, which outline any prerequisites to install for that connector, along with connector-specific configuration options.

-Read about one possible use cases for exporting metrics in our guide: [_Export and visualize Netdata metrics in Graphite_](/docs/guides/export/export-netdata-metrics-graphite.md).
+Read about one possible use case for exporting metrics in our guide: [_Export and visualize Netdata metrics in Graphite_](/docs/guides/export/export-netdata-metrics-graphite.md).

 ### Related reference documentation